-The second digit recording script was designed with the opposite objective of that of the first script.
-Instead of avoiding co-articulation effects on selected target digits, the second script tried to capture all the co-articulation effects that could possibly occur for each individual digit in each of several prosodic contexts.
-Since we were building a limited domain TTS system, essentially confined to digit sequences, we could easily meet this condition by making sure that each number was followed by all possible numbers.
-For example: "I" was followed by each of the ten numbers from "0" to "9."
-With this method we could capture all possible co-articulation conditions in each prosodic context with a script that contained 100 7-digit phone numbers.
-We also randomized the script to avoid repetition of numbers (e.g., 010-0101), since this kind of repetition can create undesirable effects such as "tongue-twisters" or unnatural rhythms or prosodic patterns.
+The second digit script was designed with the opposite objective of that of the first script.
+Instead of avoiding coarticulation effects on selected target digits, the second script tried to capture all the co-articulation effects that could possibly occur for each individual digit in each of several prosodic contexts.
+Since we are building a limited domain TTS system, essentially confined to digit sequences, we can easily meet this condition by making sure that each number is followed by all possible numbers.
+For example: "I" will be followed by each of the ten numbers from "0" to "9."
+With this method we can capture all the possible co-articulation conditions in each prosodic context with a script that contains 100 7-digit phone numbers.
+We also randomized the script to avoid repetition of numbers (e.g. 010-0101), since this kind of repetition may create undesirable effects such as "tongue-twisters" or unnatural rhythms or prosodic patterns.

-The main purpose of the third recording script was to extend the vocabulary of our TTS system from digits to natural numbers.
+The main purpose of the third script was to extend the vocabulary of our TTS system from digits to natural numbers.
 As such the script was not designed to be as inclusive as the second script in terms of the co-articulation transitions between one word to another.
-We came up with a shortened version of the script in order to record only the necessary combination of co-articulation and prosodic effects.
-The third script covered the use of decimals, but intentionally left out fractions (e.g., "one half").
+We came up with a shortened version of the script in order to record only the necessary combination of coarticulation and prosodic effects.
+The third script covered the use of decimals, but intentionally left out fractions (e.g. "one half").

-With the first author serving as the speaker, we recorded speech using each of the three scripts and extracted speech units of various lengths.
-Word length speech units were extracted from the recordings of the first script, while word, diphone, and phone length speech units were extracted from the recordings of the second and third scripts.
+With the first author serving as the speaker, we recorded each the three scripts and extracted speech units of various lengths from them.
+Word length speech units were extracted from the recording of the first script, while word, diphone, and phone length speech units were extracted from the second and third scripts.
 These speech units were then used as the acoustic inventory in the unit selection synthesis system that we describe in the next section.